What they say.

 3) Enhancement of audio material using the engineer’s objectivity, equipment choices and clients input.

 4) We apply fades, index points, PQ Codes, ISRC Codes, adjust relative track levels, apply track gapping, increase perceived volume if required with minimal side effects and compile a high quality pre master format such as DDP (Disk Description Protocol) or CD-R pre-master disk.
-These will be created using specialized software and hardware and be error checked to ensure the pre master is error free and will duplicate or replicate correctly at the CD duplication plant.
+These will be created using specialised software and hardware and be error checked to ensure the pre master is error free and will duplicate or replicate correctly at the CD duplication plant.

-Again all BlackTree sessions are mastered unless otherwise stipulated.
+All BlackTree sessions are mastered unless otherwise stipulated.
 We also master outside sessions.

 Contact Us for more info & current price list: